sushovanjena/sushovanjena/README.md

 -  Research Area - Unsupervised Anomaly Segmentation using Knowledge Distillation (Teacher-Student) Framework and Quantization.
 -  Worked at Wipro Ltd. in Low Latency Computer Vision applications .
 - 👋 Hi, I’m @sushovanjena
-- 👀 I’m interested in Computer Vision using Deep Learning
+- 👀 Research in Computer Vision using Deep Learning.
 - 💞️ I’m looking to collaborate on CV projects.
 - 📫 How to reach me - sushovanjena@gmail.com